Santa Cruz Futebol Clube: 2011–present

 In 2013, Santa Cruz won the Campeonato Pernambucano, and became tricampeao (three-time consecutive champion), beating rivals Sport Recife as they had done in 2011 and 2012 as well.

 In May 2016, Santa Cruz won the Copa do Nordeste for the first time in its history, and earned a spot in the 2016 Copa Sudamericana, their first international participation.
 The team began their campaign in the second stage, beating Sport Recife 1–0 on aggregate.
 In the third stage, the club was paired up with Colombian club Independiente Medellín.
 Santa Cruz lost the first leg in Colombia 2–0, but won 3–1 in Recife with a hat-trick from Grafite, although it was not enough and the club was eliminated on away goals.
 The team also won the Campeonato Pernambuco that year, beating Sport again, as they had done in the previous four finals.

+On 30 August 2025, Santa Cruz won the first leg of the quarter-finals of the 2025 Campeonato Brasileiro Série D 1–0 over América de Natal, at the Arena Pernambuco.
+As they only needed a draw to secure promotion to the Série C, Santa Cruz went to the packed Arena das Dunas for the decisive game.
+América de Natal opened the scoring three minutes into the second half, but late in the match, Santa Cruz scored the goal that secured their spot in the 2026 Brazilian Championship Série C.

+In the semi-finals, Santa Cruz defeated Maranhão 1–0 on aggregate and advanced to the final against Barra.
+In the final, they lost the first leg 2–1 at Arena Pernambuco and drew 0–0 in the second leg, finishing as runner-up.

 Symbols

 Colors

 The original colors of the club were black and white.
 However, at that time, the Pernambucan Sport League did not allow the participation of different clubs with the same colors.
 Thus, the red color was introduced to differentiate from the color pattern of Sport Club Flamengo.